jbeck018/howlerops/docs/user-guides/FAQ.md

 # Frequently Asked Questions

-Common questions and answers about SQL Studio.
+Common questions and answers about Howlerops.

 ## General

-### What databases does SQL Studio support?
+### What databases does Howlerops support?

-SQL Studio supports:
+Howlerops supports:
 - PostgreSQL (9.6+)
 - MySQL (5.7+)
 - SQLite (3+)